 The ISTJ personality type is likely to be the most popular one (around 13% of the population).
-“Only the facts, please” is their motto – ISTJ personalities respect facts greatly and tend to accumulate a lot of information in their own memory.
-One of the key contributing factors is their Observant nature, which allows ISTJs to analyse the surroundings quite effortlessly.
+“Only the facts, please” is their motto.
+ISTJ personalities respect facts greatly and tend to accumulate a lot of information in their own memory.
+One of the key contributing factors is their Observant (S) trait, which allows ISTJs to analyse the surroundings quite effortlessly.

 Due to their straightforward approach, ISTJs may encounter difficulties when it becomes necessary to comprehend a competing theory or idea.
-However, people with this personality type are nearly unstoppable if they believe that a specific idea is valuable and can be implemented – they will consider it their duty to establish and maintain a smooth operation.
-As soon as the new procedure proves its usefulness (i.e. it becomes apparent that the new approach actually works), ISTJs will put a lot of effort to enable its successful implementation, even at the expense of their own health.
+However, people with this personality type are nearly unstoppable if they believe that a specific idea is valuable and can be implemented; they will consider it their duty to establish and maintain a smooth operation.
+As soon as the new procedure proves its usefulness (i.e., it becomes apparent that the new approach actually works), ISTJs will put in a lot of effort to enable its successful implementation, even at the expense of their own health.

 ISTJs tend to be extremely thorough, always checking the facts and not assuming anything.
-ISTJs are also respected for their exceptional loyalty to their duty – their accuracy, patience and ability to concentrate make them ideal employees in many professions.
-Not surprisingly, people with this personality type gravitate towards traditional, hierarchical institutions – public service, law, military etc.
+ISTJs are also respected for their exceptional loyalty to their duty.
+Their accuracy, patience, and ability to concentrate make them ideal employees in many professions.
+Not surprisingly, people with this personality type gravitate toward traditional, hierarchical institutions—public service, law, military, etc.

-ISTJ personalities spend an enormous amount of time and energy performing every task they see as important, especially it contributes to the achievement of a specific goal.
-However, such a commitment also has a negative side – an ISTJ will refuse to budge and spend at least some of their time doing things that they do not see as meaningful or practical, e.g. some social rituals.
-ISTJ personalities prefer to do things alone, but can also work as part of a team if necessary.
+ISTJ personalities spend an enormous amount of time and energy performing every task they see as important, especially if it contributes to the achievement of a specific goal.
+However, such a commitment also has a negative side: an ISTJ will refuse to budge and spend at least some of their time doing things that they do not see as meaningful or practical, e.g., some social rituals.
+ISTJ personalities prefer to do things alone, but they can also work as part of a team if necessary.

 ISTJs enjoy being responsible for their actions and love the power that stems from this.
-They are usually jacks-of-all-trades and this can potentially lead to many significant achievements in diverse areas – ISTJs tend to be bright, logical and wise individuals, characterized by their desire to seek secure and stable life.
+They are usually jacks-of-all-trades, which can potentially lead to many significant achievements in diverse areas.
+ISTJs tend to be bright, logical, and wise individuals, characterized by their desire to seek a secure and stable life.

-Like other Reserved and Logical personalities, ISTJs are often (mistakenly) seen as indifferent and cold.
+Like other Introverted (I) and Thinking (T) personalities, ISTJs are often (mistakenly) seen as indifferent and cold.
 Of course, it is understandably difficult for an ISTJ to reveal their emotions or express affection, but that does not mean that they have no feelings or are insensitive.

 My observation is that whenever one person is found adequate to the discharge of a duty… it is worse executed by two persons, and scarcely done at all if three or more are employed therein.